ibm-cloud-docs/ibm-spectrum-lsf/faq.md

 The Terraform-based templates can be found in this [GitHub repository](https://github.com/IBM-Cloud/hpc-cluster-lsf){: external}.

-## Where can I find the custom image name to image id mappings for each cloud region?
+## Where can I find the custom image name to image ID mappings for each cloud region?
 {: #custom-image-mappings}
 {: faq}